-The University received \$84.0 million during the year ended June 30, 2018, from the Federal Pell Grant program, and \$109.8 million during the year ended June 30, 2018, from Tuition Aid Grants, from the State of New Jersey, the largest state student aid program.
+The University received \$91.9 million during the year ended June 30, 2019 (\$84.0 million in 2018), from the Federal Pell Grant program, and \$120.1 million during the year ended June 30, 2019 (\$109.8 million in 2018), from Tuition Aid Grants, from the State of New Jersey, the largest state student aid program.

 The University distributes loans to students under the Federal Direct Loan Program.
 Under this program, the U.S. Department of Education makes interest subsidized and unsubsidized loans, through schools, directly to students.
-During the year ended June 30, 2018, the University disbursed \$419.0 million under the Federal Direct Loan Program.
-Direct student loans receivable is not included in the University's statement of net position since they are repayable directly to the U.S. Department of Education.
+During the year ended June 30, 2019, the University disbursed \$429.0 million (\$419.0 million in 2018) under the Federal Direct Loan Program.
+Direct student loans receivable is not included in the University's statements of net position since they are repayable directly to the U.S. Department of Education.